buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.0.5 =
-* Forums - topic URL slugs from bbPress auto-migrate now
+* Forums - Discussion/topic URL slugs from bbPress auto-migrate now
+* Activity - Fixed comments not working on new activity posts
 * Documentation - Migrating from Boss Theme

 = 1.0.4 =